 My interests are wide-ranging—from sugar addiction and natural beauty to geocaching and debt-free living—but my sweet spot, the thing I love most, is working with churches and women of faith to find inspiration, develop confidence and build community.

-I am a woman in my 40s who’s come to realize that red lipstick is meant for more than special occasions.
-I am happily married to my personal Prince Charming, John, and we are raising two darling and maddening girls who are 8 and 10 years old.
+I am a woman in my who’s come to realize that red lipstick is meant for more than special occasions.
+I am happily married to my personal Prince Charming, John, and we are raising two darling and maddening girls who are delightful humans.

 My professional history includes sales and customer service training and troubleshooting for businesses, but I love motivational speaking best.
-I lead church events for youth, singles and women, and have spoken for Chicago Apartment Association and other organizations throughout Indiana, including Women Business Owners, Rotary Club, and a wide array of churches from a variety of denominations.
-I am currently the Director of Connections at a large Methodist Church before leaving that work in 2020 during the pandemic.
+I lead church events for youth, singles and women.
+I have spoken for Chicago Apartment Association and other organizations throughout Indiana, including Women Business Owners, Rotary Club, and a wide array of churches from a variety of denominations.
+I was the Director of Connections at a large Methodist Church before leaving that work in 2020 during the pandemic.

 I live each day as if it were my last and do my best to live my love out loud.

 How to make our crazy living space and life feel more manageable, better organized and why it will never be Pinterest perfect.